AngleProtocol/angle-docs/resources/user-guides/README.md

 4. Click on the FAUCET button and confirm the transaction to receive Rinkeby testnet tokens you can use on Angle.

-You should now be all set up to start testing Angle!
+You should now be all set up to start testing Angle on [app.angle.money](https://app.angle.money)!

 {% page-ref page="mint-burn.md" %}